Easily create illustrated yoga sequences

 - Four ready-to-print documents with all of the stick figures (in pdf format) that you can use for reference or to laminate to make a posture learning deck

 - Four ready-to-print vinyasas (in pdf format), including three Sun Salutations and a Moon Salutation

 The number 108 has spiritual significance across many different cultures and is considered a sacred number in yoga.
 Malas (meditation beads) have 108 beads plus a guru bead.
-Yogis sometimes do 108 sun salutations to honor something special (such as spring equinox).
-So in honor of our home yoga practice and in gratitude for the privilege of teaching, 108 yoga drawings it is!
+Yogis sometimes do 108 sun salutations to honor something special (such as the spring equinox).
+So in honor of our home yoga practice and gratitude for the privilege of teaching, 108 yoga drawings it is!